johnlees/seer/README.md

 Then list these output files in a text file, and input using --mds_concat.
-Using 16 threads this took about 30 hour and 53Gb on our test system of 3 000 samples, using 1% of the kmer.
+Using 16 threads this took about 30 hour and 53Gb on our test system of 3 000 samples, using 1% of the kmers.

 Choose the number of kmers to subsample carefully, lower and this will run faster and require less memory.
 A size of 1% of the number of kmers is